Ez-Sy01/KOR_phishing_Detect-Dataset/README.md

-# KOR_spam_Detect-Dataset
+# KOR_phishing_Detect-Dataset

-Classification of Korean Phishing Messages using Biased Discriminant Analysis under Extreme Class Imbalance Problem
+The repository contains the data used in "Classification of Korean Phishing Messages using Biased Discriminant Analysis under Extreme Class Imbalance Problem".